josiest/songwriting/songs/Ellie/lyrics.md

 Any further

 ### Verse IV
-~My sweet mountainess
+My sweet love of mine
 I have not forgotten you
-~Move on and be grateful
+Move on and be happy
 I owe it to you